CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/07.vcd/50.Performing Migrations/default.md

 7. If the Warm and Cold Migration type has been selected, map the network for the VM

-     * Choose DHCP.
+     * Choose DHCP or Static.
-     * Do not choose Static IP or Static Pool, it is not supported in release 2.2.
+     * Do not choose Static Pool, it is not supported in release 2.2.1.

 ![alt_text](images-vcd/image-1.png?classes=content-img "image_tooltip")
 ![alt_text](images-vcd/image-2.png?classes=content-img "image_tooltip")